dragonman225/nast/README.md

 # NAST

-A growing framework for information.
+A growing framework for representing and manipulating information.

 ## Packages